Home / Chickens / Sheep / Classes / Order

 We custom hatch for your order so please pre-order.
 A 50% deposit is required before we set the eggs for your order.
 Hatch day is usually Tuesday/Wednesday so they are ready for pick up or shipping on the weekend.

 Chicks are unsexed so you will get both roosters and hens, about 50% of each, in your chick order.
-It's like flipping a coin though, the more you order the closer to 50% you come, for example with a small order the percentage may be quite different eg. three hens (or roosters) in an order of four chicks gives you 75%.
-The extra roosters are a great addition to your table.
+It's like flipping a coin though, the more you order the closer to 50% you come, for example with a small order the percentage may be quite different eg. in an order of four chicks three of one sex gives you 75%.
+Any extra roosters are a great addition to your table.
 We process all our extra roosters and will never go back to store bought chicken, the flavour and texture of our home grown birds is so superior.
 Even the bantam roosters are processed, they dress out at around one pound each and make a lovely one person meal with left-overs…unless you’re extra hungry…or a teenager…

 Chicks are started and ready to go at 3 days old so we know they are healthy and off to a great start of eating and drinking well.
 They are kept separate from our older chickens (in the dog and cat-free bathroom) to minimize any spread of disease and parasites.